 Examples of SEO Image File Names and ALT Tags

-As you can see in the examples below, the file names and ALT descriptions for both graphics effectively communicate to Google what the image consists.
-Remember… search engines can’t see, you have tell them what the graphic or picture is.
+As you can see in the examples below, both graphics’ file names and ALT descriptions effectively communicate to Google what the image consists of.
+Remember… search engines can’t see.
+You have to tell them what the graphic or picture is.

-I picked the “G” logo for Google which is the same graphic they use for their favicon.
+I picked the “G” logo for Google, the same graphic they use for their favicon.
 Very basic, nothing to it.
 Just a simple file name and ALT description.

 Image Name: google-logo-favicon.png